-This recipe is a vegan version of Japchae - Korean mixed noodles dish.
-It is a light and delicious recipe, can be made in 30 minutes.
+This Vegan Japchae recipe is a vegan twist on the beloved Korean stir-fried noodles dish.
+It is a light and delicious recipe, that can be made in 30 minutes.
 The chewy and sweet noodles perfectly complement the crunchy veggies and the savory sauce.

 What is Vegan Japchae?

-Japchae is a popular Korean stir-fry noodles dish.
-These noodles used in this recipe have a bouncy, chewy texture that works so well with the crunchy vegetables and the savory soy sesame sauce.
-It's often mixed with a meat protein, but for the vegan version of the recipe, I use smoked tofu.
+Japchae is a popular Korean stir-fry noodles dish made with glass noodles made from sweet potato starch.
+These glass noodles have a bouncy, chewy texture that works well with the crunchy vegetables and the savory soy sesame sauce.
+Japchae is traditionally made with lean and tender meat and for the plant-based version of the recipe, I use marinated shiitake mushrooms.

-The noodles used in japchae are glass noodles (Dangmyeon noodles) made from sweet potato starch, they have a chewy, slightly sweet taste and are also gluten-free.
+The noodles used in japchae are glass noodles (Dangmyeon noodles) made from sweet potato starch.
+I love glass noodles as they have a chewy texture, slightly sweet taste and are also gluten-free.

 - Japchae noodles: also known as glass noodles, or Dangmyeon noodles.